The Father of Mobile Computing Is Not Impressed - Slashdot

 I doubt this'll happen, though, as the companies that represent Google's revenue stream wouldn't stand for it.

+GA: "The wind is coming from the southwest at 4 miles per hour."

-Complaining is easier than implementing (Score:2)
+Complaining is easier than implementing (Score:3, Interesting)

 If he knows how to build a better search engine than Google, then form a company and kick Google's ass.
 Or, go to work for Bing.
 Wasn't question answering supposed to be wolframalpha's forte?